anderslm/anderslm.github.io/_posts/2021-08-23-domain-modelling-with-records-in-csharp-9.markdown

 date:   2021-08-23 21:40:00 +0200
 categories: C#
 ---
-# Domain modelling with records in C# 9
 In C# 9 a new shorthand syntax for creating records was introduced.
 It is called [positional record] and removes a lot of boilerplate when creating new types.